 The general guidance in emphasising important information is to:

 People recognise the shape of familiar words, rather than reading each individual letter.
-Setting a word in CAPITAL LETTERS, italics or underlining distorts the shape of the word, which makes it more difficult to read, particularly for people with visual difficulties.
+Setting a word in CAPITAL LETTERS, italics or underlining distorts the shape of the word, which makes it more difficult to read, particularly for people with a visual impairment.

 Use bold or bigger sized font to emphasise text